30 million

 Abdominal fascia heals slowly

-The abdominal wall fascia has low vascularization, resulting in a slow healing healing process.1 During the first 14-28 days post-surgery, wound support relies entirely on the suture line.2 This period is critical for abdominal wall wound healing and complications, even severe, can develop.
+The abdominal wall fascia has low vascularization, resulting in a slow healing process.1 During the first 14-28 days post-surgery, wound support relies entirely on the suture line.2 This period is critical for abdominal wall wound healing and complications, even severe, can develop.

 Show references